NoxFly/Projet-Reseaux-M1-UHA/README.md

 * To have execution trace in the console, you must run as Debug.

-* Libraries are provided directly in the repository, and the solution has already be setup.
+* Libraries are provided directly in the repository, and the solution has already been setup.
 It means that you can directly launch the solution.

 ### MingW

 The project worked with MingW until we added TGUI library (loaded from sources).

 Now we have setup the project so it works on Visual Studio 2019.

+A branch named "portable" is running without TGUI.
+If you want to run the project with MingW, you should take a look.

 Required setup :